Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 • Potential for lower mortgage insurance rates or no mortgage insurance at all

-One advantage for first time buyers is the opportunity to receive grants to supplement your mortgage or to put towards your down payment.
+One advantage for first time home buyers in North Carolina is the opportunity to receive grants to supplement your mortgage or to put towards your down payment.
 The programs and grants you could be eligible for include:

 • Good Neighbor Next Door: This program is only available to law enforcement officers, firefighters, emergency medical technicians and teachers.
 Funded by the U.S. Department of Housing and Urban Development (HUD), the Good Neighbor Next Door initiative provides qualified first time home buyers with a 50% discount off the list price of homes in the HUD inventory if they agree to live in the property for at least 36 months.